-BUS460 Evaluation and Assessment 3 Credits
+BUS460 Evaluation and Assessment

 This course prepares the student to understand effective performance management in a quality context.
 The use of multi-source feedback for employee development and evaluation of current legal issues in performance appraisals will be discussed.
+Prerequisite: BUS245

-BUS465 Training and Development 3 Credits
+BUS465 Training and Development

 This course covers the field of training and development from orientation and skills training to career and organization development.
-Prerequisite: BUS245 tion game, students will be able to apply all previously learned business concepts.

-BUS470 Business Seminar 3 Credits
+BUS470 Business Seminar

 This course is a capstone that synthesizes all business concepts including marketing, human resources, quantitative methods, global strategies, accounting, finance, production, service, and policy issues.
-Through case studies and participation in a real-world strategy simula-
+Through case studies and participation in a real-world strategy simulation game, students will be able to apply all previously learned business concepts.
 Prerequisites: BUS200 (or concurrently) and BUS230 and BUS260

-BUS490 Applied Business Research Methods 3 Credits
+BUS490 Applied Business Research Methods

 This course is an introduction to quantitative methods utilized in organizational research, including measurement, experimental control, validity, and the fundamentals of research design.
 In addition, topics stressed will be the scientific method, data distributions, probability, and statistical inference.
 Working in groups, students will be required to complete a research problem addressing a real-world business dilemma.
 Prerequisites: MTH200 and BUS365

-BUS495 Financial Analysis and Loan Evaulation 3 Credits
+BUS495 Financial Analysis and Loan Evaluation